Supergiovane/KNXUltimate/README.md

     console.log("Error", err)
 });
 knxUltimateClient.on(knx.KNXClient.KNXClientEvents.disconnected, info => {
-    // The client is cisconnected
+    // The client is disconnected.
+Here you can handle the reconnection console.log("Disconnected", info)
-    console.log("Disconnected", info)
 });
 knxUltimateClient.on(knx.KNXClient.KNXClientEvents.close, info => {
-    // The client connection has been closed console.log("Closed", info)
+    // The client physical net socket has been closed console.log("Closed", info)

 });
 knxUltimateClient.on(knx.KNXClient.KNXClientEvents.connected, info => {
     // The client is connected
     console.log("Connected.
 On Duty", info)
 });
 knxUltimateClient.on(knx.KNXClient.KNXClientEvents.connecting, info => {
     // The client is setting up the connection